Epic telehealth integration with Pexip Infinity

-Each video visit is held in a one-time VMR within Pexip Infinity via the WebRTC-based Infinity Connect web app.
+Each video visit is held in a one-time VMR within Pexip Infinity via the WebRTC-based Connect web app.
 Typically the visit will involve a single provider and patient, but multiple providers could join the same video visit — invited either by Epic-based workflows, or by calling out directly from the Pexip VMR.
 Multiple patients can also join the same video visit if it is a group session.

-When it is time to go to their appointment, the patient clicks a button in MyChart, or clicks a join link sent to them by email or SMS text message, and this launches a video visit browser session (using Infinity Connect).
+When it is time to go to their appointment, the patient clicks a button in MyChart, or clicks a join link sent to them by email or SMS text message, and this launches a video visit browser session (using the Connect app).

 The provider (doctor) can see the patient’s appointment in Epic and may also be notified that the patient has connected and is ready to be seen.
 The provider clicks a button in their Epic system to launch their video visit and join the session.

 The Pexip Infinity implementation and join process works as follows:

 Each Epic appointment is held in a one-time VMR within Pexip Infinity:

-- When the provider presses the Join button in their Epic app, an Infinity Connect web app call is placed via the Infinity Gateway into the one-time VMR.
+- When the provider presses the Join button in their Epic app, a Connect web app call is placed via the Infinity Gateway into the one-time VMR.
 The join URL is configured to take them straight into the VMR.

 - Similarly when the patient presses their Join button or clicks their join link, they also launch a web app call directly into the same one-time VMR.